Netflix/falcor/model.md

 (Example of receiving an error in a promise)

-To learn more about the different ways to retrieve information from a model, see retrieving information from a model.
+To learn more about the different ways to retrieve information from a model, see Retrieving Data from a Model.

 ##### "What if I don't want a Model to treat errors differently from other values?"

 There are many reasons why you might want errors reported the same way as other values.
 For example you might retrieve several paths from a model in a single request, and want to be resilient against the possibility that one of them fails.
-Furthermore you might want to display errors in a template alongside the successfully-retrieved values.
+Furthermore you might want to display errors in a template alongside successfully-retrieved values.

-The "treatErrorsAsValues" function creates a new model which

-This function creates a new model which returns error objects The same way as other values.
-Like all other sentinels, the value of the error is reported rather than the error sentinel itself.
+The "treatErrorsAsValues" function creates a new Model which reports errors the same way as values.

+(Example of retrieving a single error from a serial graph using get value)

+Note that using "treatErrorsAsValues" will cause the model to deliver errors as values.
+However it will not provide you with a way to distinguish errors from values.
+If you would like to be able to receive errors alongside values, but retain the ability to distinguish between errors and values, you can chain "treatErrorsAsValues" and "boxValues" together.
+When I model is operating in "boxValues" mode, it always returns the sentinels that box each value and indicate their type.

+(Identical example as above, except this time we also call box values in addition to treat errors as values)

+When you receive a Sentinel, you can check the "$type" property of each sentinel to distinguish whether a value is an error ("error") or a successfully-retrieved value ("atom").
+For more information see Boxing and Unboxing.

+## Retrieving data from a Model

 (Example of using get value sync to retrieve the rating)